truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * Prevent `KeyError: 'pool_name'` resulting from pool name collision in zpool.status ([NAS-132742](https://ixsystems.atlassian.net/browse/NAS-132742)).
 * Allow unsetting/changing the apps pool in cases where the ix-apps dataset no longer exists ([NAS-132065](https://ixsystems.atlassian.net/browse/NAS-132065)).
 * Allow removing ix-volumes of apps that were migrated from 24.04 ([NAS-131911](https://ixsystems.atlassian.net/browse/NAS-131911)).
 This fix prevents `Failed to delete dataset: cannot destroy 'Tank/ix-apps/app_mounts/AppName': filesystem has dependent clones` errors.
-*
+* Fix memory context for IPC read allocations to prevent potential Use After Free (UAF) corruption ([NAS-132685](https://ixsystems.atlassian.net/browse/NAS-132685)).

 <a href="https://ixsystems.atlassian.net/issues/?filter=11216" target="_blank">Click here for the full changelog</a> of completed Jira tickets that are included in the 24.10.1 release.
 {{< include file="/static/includes/JiraFilterInstructions.md" >}}

 ### 24.10.1 Known Issues

+* An issue was discovered with restoration of ZFS snapshots via TrueCloud back up tasks ([NAS-132608 ](https://ixsystems.atlassian.net/browse/NAS-132608)).
+The **Take Snapshot** option for TrueCloud back up tasks is disabled in 24.10.1 until the underlying issue is addressed in a future TrueNAS release.
 * OAuth support for Microsoft Outlook is no longer supported in 24.10 due to Microsoft removal of username and password authentication to their email server.
-Restoration of Outlook OAuth support is anticipated in 25.04 ([NAS-132807](https://ixsystems.atlassian.net/browse/NAS-132807)).
+Restoration of Outlook OAuth support is anticipated in the 25.04 release version ([NAS-132807](https://ixsystems.atlassian.net/browse/NAS-132807)).

 <a href="https://ixsystems.atlassian.net/issues/?filter=11217" target="_blank">Click here to see the latest information on Jira</a> about public issues discovered in 24.10.1 that are being resolved in a future TrueNAS release.

 ## 24.10.0.2 Changelog

+{{< expand "Click to expand" "v" >}}
 **November 8, 2024**

 iXsystems is pleased to release TrueNAS 24.10.0.2!